johnnyawesome/BitDefenderTickRemover/README.md

 # 🕷️ BitDefenderTickRemover 🕷️
-Removes green BitDefender Ticks from Search Results
+Removes green ticks that BitDefender puts next to Search Results

 ## The Problem